eduard626/interaction-tensor/README.md

 # Geometric Affordances from a Single Example via the Interaction Tensor

 ### Introduction

 ![](Training/figures/web.png)

 The interaction tensor is a tensor field representation to express the *geometric* affordance of one object relative to another, a key competence for Cognitive and Autonomous robots.
 We expand the bisector surface representation to one that is weight-driven and that retains the provenance of surface points with directional vectors.
 We also incorporate the notion of *affordance keypoints* which allow for faster decisions at a point of query and with a compact and straightforward descriptor.
 Using a single interaction example, we are able to generalize to previously-unseen scenarios; both synthetic and also real scenes captured with RGB-D sensors.
 Evaluations also include crowd-sourcing comparisons that confirm the validity of our affordance proposals, which agree on average 84% of the time with human judgments, which is 20-40% better than the baseline methods.

+This work is based on our ICRA'18 paper.
+You can find arXiv version of the paper [here](https://arxiv.org/abs/1703.10584).

 #### Citation
 If you find our work useful in your research, please consider citing:

     @INPROCEEDINGS{ruiz2018,